mkohler/cython_swig/README.rst

     The suffix _sr stands for status return, a reminder that it returns its status, and not its output.

-    Understand the implementation isn't vital as long as you understand the interface.
+    Understanding the implementation isn't vital as long as you understand the interface.
     Let's use SWIG to make this function available to Python.

 adder.i: greeting_sr()